pivotal-cf/docs-pks/azure-api-load-balancer.hbs.md

 ---

-This topic describes how to create a load balancer for the VMware Tanzu Kubernetes Grid Integrated Edition API (TKGI API) using Microsoft Azure.
+This topic describes how to create a load balancer for the {{  vars.product_full }} API (TKGI API) using Microsoft Azure.

 Refer to the procedures in this topic to create a load balancer using Azure.
 To use a different load balancer, use this topic as a guide.